 "To know the manager has picked me and is looking at me as part of the team is good for me.
 It is a new chapter in my footballing career."

-Arsenal manager Arsene Wenger said on Thursday that he felt Wilshere's call-up had come too soon, but also revealed that he had come to a compromise with England boss Hodgson.
+Arsenal manager Arsene Wenger said on Thursday that he felt Wilshere's call-up had come too soon, with England boss Hodgson.